UFAW – Recent advances in animal welfare science VII – NOW ONLINE

 - Joshua Woodward, EL Buckland, REP Da Costa, JK Murray and RA Casey (Dogs Trust, UK) Owner-reported behaviour of rehomed dogs in the first 14 days of adoption

 In addition to these 16 talks, the lunch break will also include a poster session of over 60 presentations and a short workshop on planning animal studies.

-Registration fee is £63 including lunch and refreshmentsand further details can be found on the UFAW website.
+Registration is FREE however you will be required to register in advance in order to attend, further details can be found on the UFAW website.